Woolworths plans to hire 20,000 workers to help run its supermarkets during the coronavirus outbreak.

 Many companies across Australia say they will remain closed for at least four weeks, meanwhile, others won’t reopen until it is deemed safe to do so.

-Furthermore, several online stores are continuing to operate as normal, with deliveries unaffected.
+Several online stores are continuing to operate as normal, with deliveries unaffected.

 To connect with us, please follow us on